Palo Alto Stanford Heritage

 - Links to short videos on the Cardinal Hotel and the Roth Building on the Resources page

-- Details about all past Holiday House Tours, including 2012
+- Details about all past Holiday House Tours, including more photos from 2008 and 2009.

 - PAST board list